thermalogic/SEUIF97/README.md

 Through the high-speed library, the results of the IAPWS-IF97 are accurately produced at about 3 times computational speed than the repeated squaring method for fast computation of large positive integer powers.

-The library is suitable for use in Computational Fluid Dynamics(CFD) or other computer-intensive calculations.
+The library is suitable for Computational Fluid Dynamics(CFD) or other computer-intensive calculations.

 The library is written in ANSI C for faster, smaller binaries and better compatibility for accessing the DLL/SO from different programming languages.